influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 ## Concurrency

 The main concern with concurrency is that reads and writes should not block each other.
 Writes add entries to the Cache and append entries to the WAL.
 During queries, the contention points will be the Cache and existing TSM files.
-Since the Cache and TSM file data is only access through the engine by the cursors, several strategies can be used to improve concurrency.
+Since the Cache and TSM file data is only accessed through the engine by the cursors, several strategies can be used to improve concurrency.

 1. Cache series data can be returned to cursors as a copy.
 Since cache entries are evicted on writes, cursors iteration and writes to the same series could block each other.
 Iterating over copies of the values can relieve some of this contention.
 2. TSM data values returned by the engine are new references to Values and not access to the actual TSM files.
 This means that the `Engine`, through the `FileStore` can limit contention.